 I am not saying there are not simple answers to some questions or that some people don’t handle certain situations better than others.
 I also believe that an individual’s values and beliefs should be a grounding force in their life and decision-making.
 However, we could all use some more empathy and understanding.
 Rather than rushing to judgment, try to step back and put yourself in the other person’s shoes.
 People have many reasons why they do or don’t do certain things.
 What from the outside looks one way, from the inside might be perceived completely differently.

 It is okay not to have all the answers.
 It is not okay to create shortcuts or simple explanations where none exists.
-Sadly, wisdom often requires the gaining of humility through humbling experiences.
+Sadly, wisdom often requires the gaining of humility through challenging experiences.
 We are all on a journey.
 What this journey means is open to individual interpretation.
 Instead of always seeking simplicity, embrace complexity.
-Do your best to learn from, grow through your experiences, and give others the space to do the same.
+Do your best to grow through because of your experiences and give others the space to do the same.
 Life is mostly gray, not black, and white.

 - Book Excerpts: The Thinking Life by P.M.
 Forni (capacity-building.com)